-Kilometre-scale, open-system diffusion of water through crustal shear zones is not a unique phenomenon and was proposed by Beach (1980) for major retrogression in ductile shear zones cross-cutting the Archaean Lewisian basement complex of northern Scotland, in similar settings and metamorphic conditions to the current study.
+Kilometre-scale, open-system diffusion of water through crustal shear zones is not a unique phenomenon, and was proposed by Beach (1980) for major retrogression in ductile shear zones cross-cutting the Archaean Lewisian basement complex of northern Scotland, in similar setting and metamorphic conditions to the current study.
 Similarly, significant retrograde fluid influx has been inferred for shear zones at Broken Hill, Australia (Etheridge and Cooper, 1981), the French Pyrenees (McCaig et al., 1990) and the Yellowknife gold district, Canada (Kerrich et al., 1977); in the latter location, fluid flux is associated with hydrothermal vein mineralization as well as retrograde reactions.
-Based on these and other examples, it has been estimated that typical fluid/rock ratios in retrogressed shear zones can exceed 10 (Etheridge et al., 1983) and can locally be much greater (Kerrich et al., 1977; McCaig et al., 1990).
-This is 3 orders of magnitude higher than the minimum fluid/rock ratio required for the KMZ, which again indicates that, although the KMZ was fluid saturated, it was likely not inundated with fluid to the same extent as many other examples of retrograde shear zones.
+Based on these, and other examples, it has been estimated that typical fluid-rock ratios in retrogressed shear zones can exceed $10^2$ (Etheridge et al., 1983), and can locally be much greater (Kerrich et al., 1977; McCaig et al., 1990).
+This is three orders of magnitude higher than the minimum ratio fluid-rock ratio required for the KMZ, which again indicates that, although the KMZ was fluid-saturated, it was likely not inundated with fluid to the same extent as many other examples of retrograde shear zones.

 Achieving retrograde rehydration requires a significant source of fluids.
 Such a source is not obvious in a depleted, dry, granulite terrain such as the Aus granulites hosting the KMZ.
 Etheridge et al. (1983) suggest hydrothermal circulation of prograde fluids, driven by a mantle heat source, as typical of regional metamorphism at depths > 10 km, but no prograde fluid source is available during strike-slip deformation of the KMZ.
-For retrograde metamorphism and rehydration, Etheridge et al. (1983) imply that tectonic juxtaposition of hot rocks and cool, fluid-saturated mineral assemblages can drive dehydration and provide local fluids.
-Again, this is not feasible in the KMZ, as the strike-slip motion provides neither a heat source nor a fluid source.
-In a review of fluids in deep fault zones, Kerrich et al. (1984) proposes that retrograde deformation with high fluid/rock ratios requires an external, typically meteoric, fluid source.
-Such a meteoric fluid source is evident in current deformation along and around the Alpine fault, New Zealand, where retrograde deformation is associated with transpression and topographically driven deep circulation of meteoric waters in the southern Alps (Koons and Craw, 1991; Menzies et al., 2014).
+For retrograde metamorphism and dehydration, Etheridge et al. (1983) imply that tectonic juxtaposition of hot rocks and cool, fluid-saturated mineral assemblages can drive dehydration and provide local fluids.
+Again, this is not feasible in the KMZ, as the strike-slip motion provides neither a heat source, nor a fluid-saturated assemblage.
+In a review of fluids in deep fault zones, Kerrich et al. (1984) propose prograde deformation in presence of low fluid/rock ratios and a locally-derived fluid, with subsequent retrograde deformation with high fluid/rock ratios and an external, typically meteoric, fluid source.
+Such a meteoric fluid source is evident in current deformation along and around the Alpine Fault, New Zealand, where retrograde deformation is associated with transpression and topographically-driven deep circulation of meteoric waters in the Southern Alps (Koons and Craw, 1991; Menzies et al., 2014).
 However, this model requires a component on crustal shortening and associated mountain building to create the hydraulic head to drive surface fluids down to below the brittle-viscous transition.